Interaction-induced nonlinear magnon transport in noncentrosymmetric magnets: Interaction-induced nonreciprocal magnon decay

 The contribution of $\mathcal{H}_4$ only gives the Hartree term whose contribution is real.
 Consequently, it modifies the magnon energy only, leaving the magnon lifetime unchanged.
+Thus, we focus on the contribution of $\mathcal{H}_3$ in the following, to study the effect of magnon lifetime.
+We rewrite $\mathcal{H}_3$ in basis $\psi_{\vb*{k}}$, which diagonalizes the bilinear Hamiltonian $\mathcal{H}_{2,\vb*{k}}$, and we obtain

-The contribution of $\mathcal{H}_3$ has a two types of contribution: tadpole diagrams and bubble diagrams.
-While the contribution of the tadpole diagrams is real. that of the bubble diagrams shown in Fig.~\ref{fig:diagram} has imaginary parts which lead to the magnon decay.
-Thus, we focus on the contribution of the bubble diagrams to the self energy $\Sigma$ which can be written as
+The contribution of $\mathcal{H}_3$ has two types of contribution: tadpole diagrams and bubble diagrams.
+The contributions of the tadpole diagrams and the bubble diagrams of $\tilde{W}$ are real.
+In contrast, the bubble diagrams of $\tilde{V}$ shown in Fig.~\ref{fig:diagram} have imaginary parts which lead to the magnon decay.
+Thus, we focus on the contribution of the bubble diagrams to the self-energy $\Sigma$ which can be written as

 Here, $\varepsilon_{\vb*{k},\gamma}$ is a magnon energy of the band $\gamma$ determined by $\mathcal{H}_2$ and $f^B_{\vb*{k},\gamma,T}=1/(\exp(\beta\varepsilon_{\vb*{k},\gamma})-1)$ is a Bose distribution function.
 The first and second terms correspond to contributions from Fig.~\ref{fig:diagram}(a) and Fig.~\ref{fig:diagram}(b), respectively.
 In particular, at the zero temperature, only the first term from Fig.~\ref{fig:diagram}(a) is nonzero and the second term from Fig.~\ref{fig:diagram}(b) vanishes, indicating that the first term (particle-particle diagram) gives a dominant contribution at low temperatures.